-Consequently, the brown hare genome (Michell et al. 2023, NCBI RefSeq GCF_033115175.1) shows an even higher degree of synteny with our mountain hare genome assembly (Figure 5B), with Minimap2 aligning 99.87 % (78.77 % primary mapped) of the sequences.
-However, while the visual representation of the two genomes doesn’t show major rearrangements, the relatively lower percentage of primary mapped contigs with minimap2 also means a higher amounts of chimeric alignments, pointing to minor differences in chromosome sequence organization.
+Consequently, the brown hare genome (Michell et al. 2024, NCBI RefSeq GCF_033115175.1) shows an even higher degree of synteny with our mountain hare genome assembly (Figure 5B), with Minimap2 aligning 99.87 % (78.77 % primary mapped) of the sequences.
+However, while the visual representation of the two genomes does not show major rearrangements, the relatively lower percentage of primary mapped contigs with minimap2 also indicates a higher occurrence of chimeric alignments, suggesting minor differences in chromosome sequence organization.
 Despite the high levels of synteny, the sequence similarity between the brown hare and mountain hare assemblies is lower than that between the mountain hare subspecies.
 This is illustrated by the sequence identity colors in the alignments (Figure 5A vs. B).
 The mean sequence similarity, as calculated from the number of matches between each of the aligned scaffolds, is 96.77 % for the mountain hare vs. Irish hare and 93.09 % for the mountain hare vs. brown hare.